Adjustable Rate Mortgages (ARM) — How 5/1, 7/1 & 10/1 ARMs Work | LocalQuote.com

 Pros

-• Allows you to qualify for a larger loan amount initially
+• Can qualify for a larger loan amount based on the lower initial rate

-• Caps limit how much the rate can increase
+• Rate caps limit how much your rate can increase at any adjustment

 Cons

-• Requires planning to sell/refinance before the adjustment
+• Requires active financial planning to sell or refinance before adjustment

 Get Your Personalized Rate